In this article /

 Though this study was small, and more research is required to better understand why this occurs, it does suggest the potential for other ways menstruators may unknowingly influence one another.

-Ultimately, syncing periods remains a myth—but mathematically it still often occurs!
+Ultimately, the idea of period syncing remains a myth—but mathematically it still often occurs!
 So, if syncing up with your friends was something that made getting your period a little more fun, a little less stressful, or something to bond over, math is still on your side.
 Knowing this, try comparing period tracking apps to work out approximately when you will sync up, so you can plan for the ultimate self-care night in!

 When you do sync up, give yourself and your fellow menstruators some extra space to relax and some time to listen to your bodies as you both go navigate the menstrual phase.
 Take this opportunity to finally switch to reusable period products like the DIVA Cup or DIVA Disc together and encourage each other to maintain good period care habits like drinking plenty of water, getting a good night’s sleep, and taking care of your hardworking, menstruating body!